-Jeta Rexha: Ms. Alije, can you tell us something about your childhood life: where you finished elementary school, what are your most beautiful memories?
+Jeta Rexha: Ms. Alije, can you tell us something about your early childhood, where you finished elementary school, what are your most beautiful memories?

-Alije Vokshi: Yes, I finished elementary school in Ferizaj since my father was moved to Prizren, Gjilan… because he worked in the court.
-And I went to the elementary school there until the third grade, then we moved here, to Pristina, and here I continued at the Emin Duraku[1] elementary school.
-Then at the Elena Gjika[2] elementary school.
+Alije Vokshi: Yes, I finished elementary school in Ferizaj since my father had to move with work to Prizren, Gjilan… because he worked in the court.
+And I went to the elementary school there until the third grade, then we moved here, to Pristina, and here I continued at the Emin Duraku elementary school.
+Then at the Elena Gjika elementary school.

 Jeta Rexha: How did the desire, how did the desire for painting come about?